Serge0n/Game-Catalog-Apollo-Server/README.md

 ### Development

-With your dependencies set up, you can run Game-Gatalog-Apollo-Server by running:
+With your dependencies set up, you can run Game-Catalog-Apollo-Server by running:

 ```sh
 yarn start